qian-zhu/qian-zhu.github.io/content/model_in_django.md

 Date: 2014-09-10
 Tags: Python, Django
 Slug: model_in_django
+Category: Python
 Summary: Model in Django

-##1.
-Model method vs Model manager
+## Model method vs Model manager
 **Model method** define custom methods on a model to add custom “**row-level**” functionality to your **objects**.

  Whereas **Manager methods** are intended to do “**table-wide**” things, model methods should act on a particular model instance.